resoluteworks/invirt/docs/docs/api/invirt-core/uri-extensions.md

   </TabItem>
 </Tabs>

 ### replaceQuery
-Replaces the specified query parameters with the given values and returns a new `Uri`.
+Replaces the given query parameters with new values.
 All other query params are left unchanged.

 <Tabs>
   <TabItem value="example" label="Example" default>
     ```kotlin
-    // Returns "/test?q=John&size=10"
+    // "/test?q=John&size=10"
     Uri.of("/test?q=nothing&size=5").replaceQuery("q" to "John", "size" to "10")
     ```
   </TabItem>